Lawyers-Manangment/Better-Call-Management/README.md

 # Better-Call-Manangment
-A manangment system for lawyers office.
+This is a project to a manangment system for lawyers office.
+On Development.